-In order to more fully understand the ethical principles of the profession of social work, please refer to the Code of Ethics for the Clinical Social Work Association at www.clinicalsocialworkassociation.org; the NASW Code of Ethics at www.socialworkers.org; and the Code of Ethics for the Georgia Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapists at www.sos.ga.gov/plb/counselors.
+For additional information about social work ethics, please refer to the Clinical Social Work Association at https://www.clinicalsocialworkassociation.org/About-CSWA; the NASW Code of Ethics at www.socialworkers.org; and the Code of Ethics for the Georgia Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapists at www.sos.ga.gov/plb/counselors.

 Guidelines for Using the ListServ With Respect to Clinical Issues

 While the listserv provides a means of communication within the professional community, we need to be aware of the lack of confidentiality of this resource.
 Although technically it is for members-only use, it can easily be forwarded to or accessed by others who are not bound by our Code of Ethics.
 Since it is not a secure site, the listserv should not be used for case consultation.

 The primary purposes of the listserv are:

 - Announcements such as: Job opportunities, workshops, Office space (for rent or need);